vimalmenon/backend.completeautomate/README.md

 - [ ] GUI Enhancements (Top priority)
   - [x] Add new Task
   - [x] Work Offline with DB
+  - [ ] Move to new routes
   - [ ] Channel to show both channel details and videos
-  - [ ] Move to new routes
+  - [ ] Show right page on click of task
   - [ ] Show channel detail and videos in tabs
   - [ ] Ability to perform all actions from GUI
-  - [ ] View Images from S3 and Local
+  - [ ] View images from S3 and Local
-  - [ ] Button to Download S3 Object to local
+  - [ ] Button to download S3 Object to local
 - [ ] Test all the prompts once done
 - [ ] Improve on prompt suggester
 - [ ] Agent to analyze result